holos-run/holos/doc/design/v1beta1/rendering.md

-producer/consumer over a `tasks` channel: one producer feeds a `BuildPlanRequest` per component, and each of N consumers owns one long-lived subprocess started as `exec.CommandContext(ctx, exe, "compile")` — the same holos executable, re-invoked as its own compiler.
-Each consumer attaches a `json.Encoder` to the subprocess's stdin and a `json.Decoder` to its stdout, writes one request, and blocks reading one response, reusing the subprocess for request after request until the channel closes.
+producer/consumer over a `tasks` channel: one producer feeds a `BuildPlanRequest` per component, and each of N consumers owns one long-lived subprocess started as `exec.CommandContext(ctx, exe, "compile")` — the same holos executable re-invoked as its own compiler — with a `json.Encoder` on its stdin and a `json.Decoder` on its stdout, reused request after request until the channel closes.
 Stderr is buffered per subprocess and surfaced when a decode fails or the process exits uncleanly.

 v1beta1 keeps this process topology — long-lived pooled subprocesses, one in-flight request each — and replaces the wire format.